 The Influence of Local Culture

-Consider this situation: A Kickstarter for a line of eco-friendly surfboards, with a video filmed at Malibu, emphasizing sustainability and the California surf culture.
+Consider this scenario: A Kickstarter for a line of eco-friendly surfboards, with a video filmed at Malibu, emphasizing sustainability and the California surf culture.
 Such an approach not only markets the product but also encapsulates a lifestyle, making it more relatable to backers.

 the Trend Landscape